Riding the Trend or Protecting Profits | Mustang Bio Inc. (MBIO)

 MBIO’s Market Performance

-MBIO stocks went down by -9.16% for the week, with a monthly drop of -19.95% and a quarterly performance of -8.92%, while its annual performance rate touched 12.33%.
-The volatility ratio for the week stands at 6.85% while the volatility levels for the past 30 days are set at 6.80% for Mustang Bio Inc..
-The simple moving average for the period of the last 20 days is -18.60% for MBIO stocks with a simple moving average of -3.08% for the last 200 days.
+MBIO stocks went up by 1.19% for the week, with a monthly drop of -28.59% and a quarterly performance of 9.65%, while its annual performance rate touched 24.91%.
+The volatility ratio for the week stands at 10.84% while the volatility levels for the past 30 days are set at 7.94% for Mustang Bio Inc..
+The simple moving average for the period of the last 20 days is -10.19% for MBIO stocks with a simple moving average of -2.15% for the last 200 days.

 Analysts’ Opinion of MBIO